ihor-delta/delta/README.md

 ## Subject to the right representatives: animals, plants, mushrooms, bacterias

+## Priorities:
+I. The Venus Project by Jacque Fresco and Roxane Meadows II.
+Distribute principles of these Freedoms
+III.
+Children
+IV.
+Knowledge of these Freedoms

 ## Priorities in duty to follow these Freedoms depends on the context of the situation

 ## Base principles are mandatory to comply in any situation: